-The final results for each age group (Junior, Intermediate, Senior) are as follows, with points scored out of a maximum of 150:
+The final results for each age group were as follows:

 Junior (age 8-14)